pliny-the-other/graphql-security-academy/packages/lessons/broken-object-level-authorization/README.md

 authors: ['escape']
 ---

-If this is the first lesson you are doing, welcome!
-This learning platform is developed conjointly by [Escape](https://escape.tech/) and [the open-source community](https://github.com/Escape-Technologies/graphql-security-academy).
-All the content of this site is open-source, and contributions are welcome.
+If this is your first lesson, welcome!
+This learning platform is jointly developed by [Escape](https://escape.tech/) and [the open-source community](https://github.com/Escape-Technologies/graphql-security-academy).
+All of the content on this site is open-source, and contributions are welcome.

-This lesson is about properly setting up object-level authorization in GraphQL with Apollo.
-The server code is given, with authentication developed following [Apollo's recommendations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
-Small oversights have made **the authorization mechanism vulnerable**.
-Our goal is to exploit it and then fix it.
+This lesson is about GraphQL object-level authorization using Apollo.
+Server code is provided, and authentication generally follows [Apollo's recommendations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
+However, small oversights make **the authorization mechanism vulnerable**.
+The goal of this lesson is to exploit the application and then fix it.

 ## The vulnerable server

-The GraphQL server of this lesson is made of 4 files:
+The GraphQL server used in this lesson consists of 4 files:

-- `index.js` is the entry point of the server.
-It creates the Apollo server with a schema and starts it.
+- `index.js` is the server entry point.
+It creates and starts the Apollo server with the given schema.
-- `resolvers.js` contains the resolvers of the GraphQL schema.
+- `resolvers.js` contains the GraphQL resolvers.
-- `context.js` contains the function that creates the context of each request.
-It allows authentication of the current user.
+- `context.js` defines request context including user authentication.
 - `database.js` contains a mock database of users and posts.

-The data served by the GraphQL server is a list of posts, each post having an author.
-Let's take a look at the data served by starting the server:
+The GraphQL server returns a list of posts, each post having an author.
+Let's look at the data returned by starting the server.

-- Open a new terminal.
+- Open a new terminal by selecting the **New terminal** tab.
 - Run `npm install` to install the dependencies.
-- Run `npm start` to start the server.
-It starts in development mode, so it will restart automatically when you make changes to the code.
+- Run `npm start` to start the server in development mode, which then automatically restarts when you change the code.

-You should now see GraphQL IDE with the following query:
+You should now see the GraphQL IDE populated with the following query:

 ```graphql
 query {